-Minus Points in our health account

 I wish you success in your health management!
 I know you can do it!

--By the way: The last cigarette I smoked was in March 1983!-
+-By the way: The very last cigarette I smoked was in March 1983!-

 P.S.:**The doctor of the future will give no medicine, but will interest his patients in the care of the human frame, in diet, and in the cause and prevention of disease.